-Strict access controls are in place only allowing special permission levels to access any PII/PHI retained.
+Strict Role-based Access Control (RBAC) controls are in place only allowing special permission levels to access any PII/PHI retained.
 Access is granted on a need-to-know basis and the system maintains rigorous logging and auditing.

 2.3c How is PII/PHI safeguarded in accordance with OMB Memorandum M-06-15?